 Real estate experts always recommend an extensive inspection before making an offer to a home you desire to acquire.
 The main reason for a house inspection is mainly to cushion you from accidental and costly repairs and other expenses after moving into the house.
-If there are any hitches found during the pre-sale house inspection, the buyer can negotiate with the seller to resolve the problems before closing the transaction, or the repair costs could be included in the offer.
+North County Property Group says that if there are any hitches found during the pre-sale house inspection, the buyer can negotiate with the seller to resolve the problems before closing the transaction, or the repair costs could be included in the offer.

 In most cases, a house inspection will analyze many factors inside and outside of the house.
 However, do not expect that the inspector will find every damage and problem in the property.
 Instead, you can help and point out what concerns you more so the house inspector can prioritize these things during the survey.